 On July 2, 2020, the Company's Board of Directors adopted and in July 2020 the stockholders approved the 2020 Stock Option and Grant Plan (the "2020 Plan") which became effective on July 28, 2020, the date immediately prior to the date on which the registration statement related to the IPO was declared effective, and as a result no further awards were made under the 2018 Plan thereafter.
-Initially, the aggregate number of shares of our common stock that may be issued pursuant to stock awards under the 2020

-Plan was 8,008,734 shares.
-The number of shares of our common stock reserved for issuance under the 2020 Plan shall be cumulatively increased on January 1, 2021 and each January 1 thereafter by 5% of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year or a lesser number of shares determined by our board of directors.
+Initially, the aggregate number of shares of our common stock that may be issued pursuant to stock awards under the 2020 Plan was 8,008,734 shares.
+The number of shares of our common stock that may be issued pursuant to stock awards under the 2020 Plan was 8,008,734 shares.
+The number of shares of our common stock outstanding on December 31 of the preceding calendar year or a lesser number of shares determined by our board of directors.
 Unless our board of directors elects not to increase the number of shares available for future grant each year, our stockholders may experience additional dilution, which could cause our stock price to fall.
-Accordingly, on January 1, 2022, 3,528,817 shares were added to the number of available shares under the 2020 Plan.
+On January 1, 2023, 4,663,403 shares were added to the number of available shares under the 2020 Plan.
 The awards granted under this plan generally vest over a four-year period and have a 10-year contractual term.

-At December 31, 2022, there were an aggregate of 7,858,755 shares of common stock issuable upon the exercise of outstanding options under the 2020 Plan and 3,076,516 shares of restricted common stock granted under the 2020 Plan.
-There is an aggregate of 4,253,680 shares reserved for future issuance under the 2020 Plan.
+At December 31, 2023, there were an aggregate of 10,375,709 shares of common stock issuable upon the exercise of outstanding options under the 2020 Plan and 5,356,510 shares of restricted common stock granted under the 2020 Plan.
+There is an aggregate of 4,182,461 shares reserved for future issuance under the 2020 Plan.